 - Provision of satisfactory term reports for:

 - all PGY1 and 2 terms undertaken at the time of application;

 - obstetric, anaesthetic and paediatric term experience.

-- Where terms have not yet been completed, evidence of term allocation is required though note that terms can be achieved beyond PGY1 or 2.
+- Where terms have not yet been completed, evidence of term allocation is required.

 - The QRGP is not responsible for negotiating access to terms or training.

 - Terms may be achieved beyond PGY1 and 2.
-Applicants who have not yet completed these terms should note this and their efforts to secure access in the future in their application.
+Applicants who have not yet completed these terms should note this and include their plan to secure access in their application.

-- Note: Where the applicant will not have achieved the above requirements prior to entry into the Pathway in 2017 a plan will need to be developed with the Director of Rural Generalist Training to achieve this standard as soon as practicable.
+- Where the applicant will not have achieved the above requirements prior to entry into the Pathway, a plan will need to be developed with a Rural Generalist Training Advisor to achieve this standard as soon as practicable.